vladstojna/dot-files/README.md

-# Ransomware Resistant Remote Document Sharing
+# R3DS - Ransomware Resistant Remote Document Sharing

 Steps to do the setup:

+1. We have to setup the database:
+    - in the email sent to the professors, a config.properties was attached containing the configuration data needed if the setup is made with our database in sigma
+    - go to server/src/main/resources/database
+    - copy config.properties.default to its current folder and rename it to config.properties
+    - edit config.properties with the database info found in the config file attached in the email

+2. Setup the config files in client now:
+    - go to client/src/main/resources
+    - copy config.properties.default to its current folder and rename it to config.properties
+    - edit config.properties (already filled with the default configurations)

+3. Now it is time to run the system.
+For that, please do the following:
-1 - in main directory, run mvn install
+    - in the project's root folder, run mvn install
-2 - create a database in Postgres with schema.sql (in main directory) 3 - setup config.properties in dot-files/server/src/main/resources/database based in config.properties.default
-4 - setup config.properties in dot-files/client/src/main/resources/database based in config.properties.default

-To run:
+    - if you want to install each entity separately, go to the root folder of each entity and run mvn install
+    - finally, in this order

-1 - go to dot-files/rootca and run mvn exec:java
+      - open a new terminal, go to rootca and do mvn exec:java
-2 - go to dot-files/server and run mvn exec:java
+      - open a new terminal, go to server and do mvn exec:java
-3 - go to dot-files/client and run mvn exec:java
+      - open a new terminal, go to client and do mvn exec:java
+        - open a new terminal for each client you want to execute